 C:\Windows\SysWOW64\config\systemprofile\AppData\Local\UiPath\Logs\execution_log_data), within the available disk space, until the connection is restored.
 When the connection is restored, the logs are sent in batches in the order they had been generated.

 The database is not deleted after the logs have been successfully sent to Orchestrator.

 The status of a job is stored in the memory of the UiPath Robot service.
 When Orchestrator becomes available, the information regarding the job status is synced between the two.
 However, if Orchestrator is not available and you restart the UiPath Robot service, the information is lost.
 This means that whenever Orchestrator becomes available the job is executed again.

-For more information, see Managing Logs in Orchestrator.
+For more information, see the Managing Logs in Orchestrator page.

 The Logs page displays the entries that Robots send to Orchestrator if the logs are sent to Elasticsearch or an SQL database.
 If logs are sent to both Elasticsearch and SQL, then the Logs page displays only the entries sent to Elasticsearch.

 If you maintain more than two million log entries in the SQL database, you might have some performance issues.
 For more than that, we recommend using ElasticSearch.

 If you use Elasticsearch to store your Robot logs, please note that, in certain circumstances, only 10.000 items can be queried.

 Messages are logged on the following levels: Trace, Debug, Info, Warn, Error and Fatal.

 Custom messages can also be sent to this page from Studio, with the Log Message activity.
 The messages can be logged at all the levels described above and should be used for diagnostic purposes.